tweatherford/COP1000-Homework/Readme.md

 Uses Python 3.5.2 for all files ending in .py
 All files ending in .rap use the [Raptor Flowcharting Tool](http://raptor.martincarlisle.com/)

-Please do not plagurize or copy my work.
-This repo is for the purposes of my own version control/backup/archival.
+Please do not plagiarize or copy my work.
+This repository is for the purposes of my own version control/backup/archival.
 Contact me if you wish to use this in anyway - tim.weatherford@gmail.com